There is a sense in the industry that 2018 will be marked by a change in attitude to desktop IT.

 As the company begins to flesh out its strategy for the enterprise, Bauer does not regard this as a barrier.
 “We have tested dual booting CloudReady with Windows, but we are moving away from that,” he says.
 “We want to provide CloudReady as the best possible desktop OS.”

-This is made possible through the Google Management Console, which enables the older hardware running CloudReady to boot directly into kiosk mode, which means it can be configured to run only one application, such as to provide the user with a remote desktop through virtual desktop infrastructure.
+This is made possible through the Google Management Console, which enables the older hardware running CloudReady to boot directly into kiosk mode, which means it can be configured to run only one application, such as to provide the user with a remote desktop through virtual desktop infrastructure (VDI).

 Supporting legacy Windows

-Speaking to Computer Weekly recently, Paul Bray, chief technologist for digital workplace technologies at Computacenter, said the remote desktop used to be the poster child for Chromebooks, enabling users to access their Windows desktops remotely.
+Paul Bray, chief technologist for digital workplace technologies at Computacenter, says the remote desktop used to be the poster child for Chromebooks, enabling users to access their Windows desktops remotely.

 Both Citrix and VMware offer Chrome browser extensions to provide a Windows desktop through VDI on Chrome OS.
 In a recent blog describing how this works, Citrix senior product marketing manager (alliances) DNA Sean Donahue wrote: “When coupled with the Citrix Receiver for Chrome, available from the Chrome web store or at Citrix.com, employees have the flexibility to use their Chromebooks to access line-of-business applications and virtual desktops with a native look and feel, anywhere they want, on any network and from any device.”

-The way Chrome OS (and, for that matter, CloudReady) has been engineered means that the operating system maintains a clean copy every time it boots up, which, according to the experts Computer Weekly spoke to, makes it free from malware.
+The way Chrome OS – and, for that matter, CloudReady – has been engineered means the operating system maintains a clean copy every time it boots up, which, according to the experts Computer Weekly spoke to, makes it free from malware.
 In theory, because all data and corporate applications are secured in the datacentre, the virtual desktop is also secure.

 VMware Horizon is also available as a Chrome extension to provide virtual desktop access.
 But a browser-based VDI experience does have limitations, some of which can be overcome using tools from Google, such as its Management Console.
 Google Cloud Print can be used to provide local printing via the cloud, and Google Drive can be used for simple file sharing.